 What is a Konditorei?

-The formal English translation (confectionery) doesn’t feel quite right, since a key element of the Viennese Konditorei is sitting down to enjoy the products on the premises.
-Think of it broadly as an upmarket café where 80% of the food takes the form of cake.
+The formal English translation (confectionery) doesn’t feel quite right, since a key element of the Viennese Konditorei is the option to sit down and enjoy the products on site.
+Think of it as a café where much of the food takes the form of cake and similar sweet delicacies.

 The Konditorei tradition

 In most countries, cakes are simply nice things to eat.
 In Vienna, they belong to the very fabric of the city.
 In fact, UNESCO officially recognizes the work of the confectioner as part of Austria’s intangible cultural heritage.

 You don’t make cakes, here; you create them.

 Cakes are art, history, tradition and staple food in one.
 If ancient Rome had its “Bread and Circuses” to placate the population, then modern Vienna has “Cake and Cake.”

 So, as you can imagine, the Konditorei occupies a special place in the hearts of the Viennese.

 The presence of seating and table service can, however, make it difficult to distinguish the Konditorei from a normal coffee house.